sabre-io/http/README.md

  *
  * This is equivalent to PHP's $_POST superglobal.
  *
- * This would not have been needed, if POST data was accessible as
+ * This would not have been needed if POST data was accessible as
- * php://input, but unfortunately we need to special case it.
+ * php://input, but unfortunately we need to special-case it.
  *
  * @param array $postData
  * @return void